Benefits for pensioners: 10 reasons it's good to be retired

 6. Christmas bonus

 In 1972, then prime minister Ted Heath introduced a £10 Christmas bonus for pensioners.
 It was worth £98 in today's money and was considerably more than the £6.75 a week basic state pension that pensioners of the time received.

 You don't need to do anything to claim this benefit; it should be paid to you automatically in the same way as you receive your winter fuel payment.
 If you think you're entitled to the money and haven't received it you should speak to The Pension Service on 0800 731 7898.

 7. Housing help

 If you are on a low income and claiming Pension Credit you are also entitled to help with your housing costs.

 If you rent your home you can claim housing benefit to help with your payments.
 And homeowners can claim Support for Mortgage Interest.
 The amount paid is a standard rate of interest (so it might not match the rate of interest you pay on your mortgage) and it is paid directly to the lender.

 "The rules about how much help you can get are complicated," says Paul Crayston, spokesperson for the Money Advice Trust.
 But there is help out there, so speak to your local Citizens Advice Bureau or call the National Debtline on 0808 808 4000.

 If you embrace your age and shout about it when you enter a museum, art gallery or theme park, you'll probably find yourself in line for a discount on the admission price.
-For example, annual membership to English Heritage properties for the over-60s is £12 cheaper than for younger adults.
+For example, annual membership to English Heritage properties over-60s is £67, compared to £92.50 for younger adults.

 If you are visiting somewhere and you aren't sure whether it offers a senior citizen discount make sure to ask.